Japan's Konica Minolta plans to buy U.S. cancer test firm - Nikkei

 Konica Minolta will own 60 percent of Ambry and INCJ the remainder, the newspaper reported.

-Neither Konica Minolta nor INCJ responded to Reuters' requests for comment.
+Konica Minolta told Reuters nothing has been decided at this stage.
+INCJ did not respond to Reuters' requests for comment.

 ($1 = 112.3500 yen)